nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * A student’s contact can have any number of lessons (including 0).

-* Lessons should only consist of the lesson day and time e.g. `Monday 1300`
+* Lessons should only consist of the lesson day and time e.g. `monday 1300`

-* Lesson day must take on one of the values: **Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday**.
+* Lesson day must take on one of the values: **monday, tuesday, wednesday, thursday, friday, saturday, sunday**.

 * Lesson time must be in **HHmm** format e.g. **1300**